isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <br>4 cloves garlic, sliced
 <br>½ tspn. shrimp paste
 <br>A bit of granulated sugar
-<br>15 red chillies, thinly-sliced (dried chillies can also be used)
+<br>15 red chillies, thinly sliced (dried chillies can also be used)
 <br>4 tofu, sliced
 <br>Salt
 <br>A bit of tamarind